kmwitherspoon/paylocity_api/README.md

 2. Sql Server Management Studio or Azure Data Studio for Mac users

 ## Deployment
+Will need to restore the database on local server using the PaylocityDatabase bak file.

 To build code, run Paylocity DB on local server and run API locally in VS.

 To test API calls, run API locally on VS and add "/swagger" on the end of the localhost url (ex. http://127.0.0.1:8080/swagger).
 This will open Swagger UI which allows the user to see the API calls and their parameters as well as run each call.